Natalie Robinson

 Department of Ecology and Evolutionary Biology; University of Colorado, Boulder

-Graduate Research Assistant: Modeling variables of importance to the distributions of 2011-Current
+Graduate Research Assistant: Modeling variables of importance to the distributions of 2011-2013

 organisms on a global scale (with NCEAS); integrating global species distributions, remote